Installing IDA Application(v3.x, v2.x)

 mv ./wlp /opt/ibm/baw/

-3. Create a new liberty server, for example: was-liberty
+3. Create a new Liberty server, for example: was-liberty

 cd /opt/ibm/baw/wlp/bin